credo-quia-absurdum/llm-lex-parse/llm_lex_parse/llm_parse/parser_spec.md

 ### 3.2 Token Stream

 - Refactor `llm_parse/lexer.py` during the first parser iteration so that it exposes a reusable `tokenize()` API (returning an iterable of tokens).
 Mirror that implementation under `llm_parse/exp/` for experiment tracking.
+- Freeze the refactored `llm_parse/lexer.py` in place after the first iteration; all subsequent lexer tweaks required by parser development must live under the experiment directory (e.g., `llm_parse/exp_codex/lexer.py`) so the canonical lexer stays stable.
 - The parser must import this shared lexer module instead of invoking a standalone CLI or relying on stdout capture.
 - Ensure each token exposes at least `kind`, `lexeme`, and `line:column` metadata to support precise error messages.
 - Preserve all tokens required by the grammar, including punctuation and keywords; the parser must not silently coerce unexpected lexemes.
+If a terminal listed in Section 2.1 is missing from the lexer, expand `llm_parse/lexer_spec.md` and the implementation before proceeding.

 ### 3.3 Parsing Strategy

 - Implement a table-driven LALR(1) parser.
 Augment the grammar with `program' -> program`, construct the canonical LR(1) item sets, merge compatible states, and derive ACTION/GOTO tables that the runtime uses to shift, reduce, or accept.
 - Generate parsing tables ahead of time (either as static Python dictionaries checked into the repo or dynamically at startup using only the Python standard library).
 Persist the tables in a deterministic format so experiments remain reproducible.
 - Maintain an explicit parse stack of states and grammar symbols.
 For each input token, consult `ACTION[state, lookahead]`; perform the indicated shift or reduce, print the reduction immediately when `reduce` is triggered, and follow `GOTO` to push the correct successor state.
 Enter the accept state when ACTION returns `ACCEPT`.
+When conflicts involve `INCOP`/`DECOP`, prefer solutions that keep postfix forms as higher precedence (shift) and prefix forms as lower precedence (reduce) to preserve the grammar’s intent.
 - Handle the dangling `else` by ensuring the grammar or precedence rules resolve the ambiguity in favour of binding `ELSE` to the nearest unmatched `IF`.
 Encode any precedence directives directly into the table-construction phase so no ad-hoc runtime fixes are required.

 ### 3.4 Error Reporting